+Information about the location and area in which the premises is proposed to be so as to assess any social impact on the community.
+This

+This may include crimes statistics, social profile information and the location of existing licensed premises.

-- 23. As can be seen from the above, there are a large number of matters that this Commission must consider and that the Applicant must address (and satisfy the Commission of) under the new public interest and community impact test and guidelines.
-The guidelines do make clear however that: - "... the Commission has the authority to consider a broad range of issues specific to each application and flexibility exists to assess each individual application on its merits". - 24.
-With respect to this application, the Commission considers it relevant to note that this is not an application for a new licence.
-This is an application to vary conditions of an existing licence and to do so for a period of only two (2) hours on one (1) day.
-As a result some of the matters which would be highly relevant to an application with respect to new premises (or what might otherwise be termed an "additional liquor outlet") are not as significant with respect to an application such as this for a variation and material alteration. - 25.
-The applicant provided written submissions addressing the public interest and community impact test and also the community impact assessment guidelines.
-Those submissions were detailed and helpful and were considered carefully by this Commission.
-Despite the very short period sought with this application for variation, the Commission is reassured by the detail provided by the applicant within the application.
-The Commission considers that this shows the applicant takes its conditions of licence seriously and will do so for the additional two (2) hours of trade sought. - 26.
-Based on the information provided to the Commission and particularly the very limited nature of the variation sought, this Commission is, on balance, satisfied that it is appropriate to vary the conditions of the licence as sought.
+- 19. As can be seen from the above, there are a large number of matters that this Commission must consider and that the Applicant must address (and satisfy the Commission of).
+The guidelines make clear however that: - "... the Commission has the authority to consider a broad range of issues specific to each application and flexibility exists to assess each individual application on its merits".

+- 20. With respect to this application, the Commission considers it relevant to note that this is not an application for a new licence.
+It is therefore noted that some of the matters which would be highly relevant to an application with respect to new premises (or what might otherwise be termed an "additional liquor outlet") are not as significant with respect to an application such as this for a variation.
+It is also important to recall that this is an application to: - temporarily vary conditions of an existing licence; - for a single private event; - on a single date, namely Friday 30 November 2018; - with respect to a licence for which there has been no negative compliance history. - 21.Mr Robinson stated that the variation was sought because he was hosting a private corporate event at the restaurant and part of the proposed activities were the provision of nibbles and pre-dinner drinks in the Alfresco Area.
+The number of people attending the event were half the patrons he would ordinarily expect to attend on a Friday night.
+Furthermore, security staff would be in attendance. - 22.
+From the information provided by Mr Robinson as well as the material contained in the Application the Commission is satisfied that by allowing the variation there is likely to be less liquor consumed and less impact on neighbouring properties than would occur on a normal trading night. - 23.
+In all the circumstances, the Commission is satisfied after applying the public interest and community impact test and guidelines that it is appropriate to vary the conditions of licence as sought. - 24.
 Therefore, for the reasons outlined and having regard to the objects of the Act the Commission has decided to vary the conditions of the licence as outlined at the start of this Decision Notice.